nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-Here is an example with steps to follow:
+Here is an example with steps for you to follow:

 1) To find assignments from the modules CS2100 and ST2334, you can simply key in `find mod/CS2100 ST2334`.